haakonjacobsen/helseid-samples-python/m2m-app/README.md

 pyhon3 app.py
 ```

-2. Run `python3 app.py` on Mac/Linux or `py app.py` on Windows (assuming this is how your python 3 is configured).

 ## API connection
 To receive data in the application, you need to run the [API example](https://github.com/haakonjacobsen/helseid-samples-python/tree/master/api) aswell.
 Follow the setup on that page to get the API up and running.